 Now you may understand what we mean when we confess God, the One, as the Triune.
 Just as a broken mirror reflects back a face many times, enigmatically, sometimes seemingly incongruously, so the mystery of God is reflected in the words of our human language: enigmatic, incomprehensible, contradictory at times even - and yet it gives us a glimmer of the richness, of the beauty that must belong to God when such features as Father and Mother, Son and Daughter, Spirit and Spiritess shine forth at the same time.
 Perhaps our confession of the Triune God wants to be nothing other than an invitation to go on the adventure of seeking God in the mirror of Holy Scripture.
 If you do, you will be surprised many times.

 Source of reflection: Homily (shortened) by Father Martin Müller SJ, 2022.
 Source of image: Fresco of the Holy Trinity, Church of St. James in Urschalling, Upper Bavaria (Germany).

 - 12 June - Opportunity to receive the Sacrament of Penance and Reconciliation is offered after Mass, please proceed to the parish office.

-- 20 June - On this Thursday, for the Solemnity of the Most Holy Body and Blood of Christ (also known as Corpus Christi), there will be an additional mass in English at 13:00.
+- 16 June - Mass in English on the Solemnity of the Most Holy Body and Blood of Christ at ICCH starts at 11am.